The number of worldwide social media users will surpass 3 billion by 2021.

 I recommend creating a spreadsheet to maintain all of the information you’ll be recording.
 Google Drive is a great place to do so since it’s free.
 Here’s how to do a simple one.

-Now, you’ll have a fresh spreadsheet to work with.
 I like using Google Drive because you can share them with your team, partners, and other vendors.

 Next, you’ll want to label the columns.